widgetti/solara/solara/website/pages/docs/content/00-introduction.md

 ## What is Solara?

-Solara lets you use and build reusable UI components for data focussed web apps (data apps) that work in the Jupyter ecosystem and the production ready Solara-server.
+Solara lets you use and build data-focused web apps (data apps) using reusable UI components.
+Your app will work in the Jupyter notebook and production-grade web frameworks (FastAPI, Starlette, Flask, ...).

-Based on proven technologies and mature standards (ReactJS, NextJS, Jupyter, Jupyter-widgets, FastAPI, Flask, etc), Solara will allow your data apps to scale from a one-off experiment in the Jupyter notebook, to a highly dynamic data portal while keeping your code complexity under control.
+Solara uses proven technologies and mature standards.
+Grow from a one-off experiment in the Jupyter notebook to a dynamic data portal in production.
+Built on top of React-IPywidgets keeps your code complexity under control.

-We care about developer experience, from [hot reloading][/docs/guides/reloading] to type hints and managing complexity.
+We care about developer experience.
+Solara will give your hot code reloading and type hints to faster development.

-## Why is Solara build?
+## Why is Solara created?

-Many framework can show you great examples that fit their framework nicely, because they are build to solve a particular problem.
-However, once you want to create an app that is less simple, or needs to do something slightly different, you hit a wall.
-Either you find workaround and suffer with horrible code complexities, or if you are out of luck, you cannot build what you want.

-The limitations of all the existing frameworks, and the decision to re-invent new ways of binding the Python runtime to the browser, instead of re-using the solid Jupyter and Jupyter-widgets protocol led to the development of Solara.

-## How does Solara solve the complexity problem?
+How much time have you wasted investing in a web framework only to find out that what you need is impossible to do?

+Many frameworks only solve a specific set of problems.
+Once you step outside of the paved path, you get stuck.

+On the other extreme, you might be working with a library with no clear patterns that let you do anything.
+You may only be weeks away from a total code complexity nightmare, which slowly kills your project.

+At the same time, starting a new framework from scratch would be unwise.
+We prefer to build on top of solid, battle-tested libraries, such as ipywidgets.

+## Why use Solara?

-Instead of inventing a new API that hopefully solves all problems now and in the future, lets look at the JavaScript world.
-React is a technology that has proven itself for many years and seems to be an all round good model for building complex UIs.
+Instead of inventing a new API with an unknown track record, we take a different approach.
+We look at the JavaScript world.
+React is a technology that has proven itself for many years.
+It has shown to be an all-around good model for building complex UIs.

-[React-IPywidgets](https://github.com/widgetti/react-ipywidgets) is the equivalent of ReactJS for Python (and IPywidgets).
-It allows us to use the same reusable components and hooks as in the ReactJS ecosystem that allows us to build larger web/data application without suffering in complex code bases.
+React-IPywidgets is the equivalent of ReactJS for Python (and IPywidgets).
+It allows us to use the same reusable components and hooks as in the ReactJS ecosystem.
+Using React-IPywidgets, we build web/data applications without suffering from complex code bases.

-Looking again for at the JavaScript world, we see software such as NextJS is putting a framework around React, to be opinionated and add more "batteries" such as [routing](./understanding/routing).
+Looking again at the JavaScript world, we see software such as NextJS is putting a framework around ReactJS.
+NextJS is more opinionated then ReactJS and adds more "batteries" such as routing.

-Solara plays a similar role as NextJS, it build on top of React-IPywidgets, but handles things like routing.
+Solara plays a similar role as NextJS.
+It builds on top of React-IPywidgets but handles things like routing for you.

-But Solara is also different, it is even more opinionated then NextJS.
+But Solara is also different, it is even more opinionated than NextJS.
 The reason for this is its focus on the data-heavy Python ecosystem.
-For this reason it comes with many components and hooks that makes building data apps easier [see the API](/api).
+For this reason, it comes with many components and hooks that make building beautiful data apps easier (see our API).

+Solara is a clear, systematic, Python-based web framework using industry-trusted technology.
+Smooth developer experience and enforced code modularity will allow you to build a data app at any scale while maintaining simple code.

 ## A quick Solara example